GPS Tracking Devices: A Brief History

-In the beginning of fleet tracking, to be able to correctly track a fleet, every vehicle needed to be enabled with an expensive GPS tracking unit.
-The company was required to pay a usually high monthly fee to make use of the satellites for GPS tracking system.
+At the beginning of fleet tracking, to be able to correctly track a fleet, every vehicle needed to be enabled with an expensive GPS tracking unit.
+The company was required to pay a usually high monthly fee to make use of the satellites for the GPS tracking system.
 While beneficial, these early systems were hard to implement, expensive to use for the daily user and often inconvenient for drivers and fleet management businesses.
 Thus it required several years for the idea to catch on with the vehicle industry.
 In the first days, only the biggest and wealthy fleets or companies took benefit of the technology.

 The basic concept of fleet tracking hasn’t changed since its creation back in the 1990s.
 A GPS tracking system utilises the Global Navigation Satellite System and this system incorporates a variety of satellites which use microwave impulses that are transmitted to GPS units to give info on location, vehicle speed, time, angle and route history.

 The modern fleet GPS tracking platforms supply the necessary telematics data to fleet management letting them run their operations more proficiently.
 Reports on driver behaviour, vehicle overall performance, historical route data and gas use all make it easier for the fleet manager to reduce expenses and increase effectiveness for their business.
 These systems exceed the simple reporting of each vehicle’s location, providing fleet managers with an abundance of information about their vehicles as well as their drivers.